Viractal: Will You Trust Your Party? on Steam - User reviews, Price & Information

 Quick menu

-Viractal: Will You Trust Your Party? is a board game, tabletop and card game game developed and published by Sting.
+Viractal: Will You Trust Your Party? is a board game, rpg and strategy game developed and published by Sting.

 Released on January 25th 2026 is available only on Windows in 5 languages: English, Simplified Chinese, Traditional Chinese, Japanese and Korean.